future-robotics-lab/future-robotics-lab.github.io/index.md

 %}

 {% capture text %}
-We focus on minimally invasive surgical and diagnosis procedures, to reduce trauma and of life-saving procedures.
+We focus on minimally invasive surgical and diagnostic procedures, to reduce trauma of life-saving procedures.

 {%
   include button.html